DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/README.md

 Phase#3 of this project has been accepted at 23rd International Workshop on Design, Optimization, Languages and Analytical Processing of Big Data (DOLAP 2021)@EDBT/ICT conference joint in Nicosia,Cyprus March 23 – 26, 2021 [PDF](http://ceur-ws.org/Vol-2840/paper11.pdf):

 	 Mohamed Ragab, Riccardo Tommasini, Feras Awaysheh and Juan Carlos Ramos.
 An In-depth Comparison of Large-scale RDF Relational Schema Optimizations Using Spark-SQL(DOLAP ’21).

+Phase#4 of this project has been accepted at 2021 IEEE International Conference on Big Data [PDF](https://ieeexplore.ieee.org/abstract/document/9671277):

+	 Mohamed Ragab, Feras Awaysheh and Riccardo Tommasini.
+Bench-Ranking: A First Step Towards Prescriptive Performance Analyses For Big Data Frameworks.

 ### Licence
 ----